I’ve already written on magnesium before, but I get so many questions on magnesium, I thought I’d write a bit more on it.

 - Magnesium glycinate – helps to keep your mind and body calm if tolerated.
 This form isn’t always tolerated though.
 Glycine functions differently according to your glutamate and GABA levels.
 If GABA level is higher, it pairs with that and helps you feel calm.
 For some however, glycinate can be converted into glutamate instead of GABA resulting in agitation, jitteriness, sleep issues, etc. For some glycinates can be converted to oxalates if vitamin B6 is low.
 When glycine goes too high it can cause psychosis type symptoms and even hallucinations.

 - Magnesium taurate can be help calm as taurate stabilises cell membranes and calms the nervous system.
 It’s also good for the heart (it does contain sulfur, many with sulfur issues can still tolerate some though).

 - Magnesium oxide has a very low absorption rate.
 Can ‘sometimes’ be helpful for constipation.

 - Sometimes a mixed supplement of some of the above forms works well.

 - Epsom salts (Magnesium sulphate) for baths (or lotions) are high in sulphur aren’t always tolerated if you have an issue with sulphur.

 I never guess and use hair mineral tests to be guided on the amount.
 Just to mention, during increased stress, a Pandas/Pans flare or virus etc. it is rapidly depleted.
 It may be necessary to increase magnesium during these times by double.

 My biggest piece of advice!

-As amazing as magnesium is, flooding the body with too much magnesium can make things so much worse and can lower adrenal function, it’s so important to balance it with sodium and potassium (and a few other minerals).
+As amazing as magnesium is, flooding the body with too much magnesium on a long term basis can create new problems such as lowering adrenal function and anxiety.
+It’s important to balance magnesium with minerals such as calcium, sodium and potassium.
 Testing is important to find out your individual levels, so then you know what YOU need.